-- (b) Limits on survey, analysis, or evaluation.
-No student shall be required, as part of any applicable program, to submit to a survey, analysis, or evaluation that reveals information concerning- - (1) Political affiliations; - (2) Mental and psychological problems potentially embarrassing to the student or his family; - (3) Sexual behavior and attitudes: - (4) Illegal, anti-social, self-incriminating and demeaning behavior; - (5) Critical appraisals of other individuals with whom respondents have close family relationships; - (6) Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; or - (7) Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program), without the prior consent of the student (if the student is an adult or emancipated minor), or in the case of an unemancipated minor, without the prior written consent of the parent.
+(b) Limits on survey, analysis, or evaluation.
+No student shall be required, as part of any applicable program, to submit to a survey, analysis, or evaluation that reveals information concerning-

+- (1) Political affiliations; - (2) Mental and psychological problems potentially embarrassing to the student or his family; - (3) Sexual behavior and attitudes; - (4) Illegal, anti-social, self-incriminating and demeaning behavior; - (5) Critical appraisals of other individuals with whom respondents have close family relationships; - (6) Legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; or assistance under such program), without the prior consent of the student (if the student is an adult or emancipated minor), or in the case of an unemancipated minor, without the prior written consent of the parent.